mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 You will note it has done the includes in all the .vhost files on my test bed server and also whitelisted your own IP address in the whitelist-ips.conf file for you.
 Further IP's or IP ranges can be added to your customizable whitelits-ips.conf file located in /etc/nginx/bots.d/whitelist-ips.conf.

-What this setup script has done has simply added the following include statements into your .vhost files for you.
+What this setup script has done has simply added the following include statements into your .vhost files for you, it also adds /etc/nginx/conf.d/* to the includes in nginx.conf (if not already in nginx.conf), otherwise, the whole script will fail.

 ```
 # Bad Bot Blocker